-Project Enterprise Solutions deliver very compelling benefits to corporations such as shortening cycle times, reducing project costs, harnessing global project resources, creating project knowledge-base, superior estimation, budgeting and control, better risk and issue management, and many more.
-Each one of these, in isolation, can deliver major financial benefits to a firm.
+A PEMS can deliver very compelling benefits to corporations such as shortening cycle times; reducing project costs; harnessing global project resources; creating project knowledge base; superior estimation, budgeting, and control; and better risk and issue management.
+Each one of these in isolation can deliver major financial benefits to a firm.